bcgov/ag-sso-terraform/.github/pull_request_template.md

 ### Context

-What is the context for those changes?
+What is/are the context for these changes?
 For example: particular role needs to be shown in token.
-Reference Azure Board task, if applicable.
+Reference JIRA Board task, if applicable.

 ### Quality Check